1981–82 Australian region cyclone season: Systems

-Severe Tropical Cyclone Alex

-A tropical low developed from an active convergence zone on 18 October.
-The system intensified into a tropical cyclone the next day and received the name Alex.
-Alex moved southeast and steadily intensified, reaching its peak intensity with 10-minute sustained winds of 150 km/h (90 mph) and a barometric pressure of 964 hPa (28.47 inHg) on 21 October.
-Alex weakened as strong wind shear caused the convection and circulation to separate, dissipating on 27 October.

 Tropical Cyclone Amelia

 A tropical low was identified in the southern Gulf of Carpentaria on 1 December, moving steadily northwest.
 It soon moved over land, re-emerging off the Northern Territory coast on 3 December.
 Late on 4 December, the low reached tropical cyclone status, receiving the name Amelia as it moved west-southwest through the Timor Sea.
 Soon afterwards, however, the system fell below cyclone intensity.
-It drifted west-southwest over the next few days, dissipating on 8 December.
+It drifted west-southwest over the next few days, dissipating on 6 December.